Environmental Change and Management

 - View Seven charts that explain the plastic pollution problem

-- Introductory Presentation (Thanks to Dr Scott Wilson)
+- Microplastics Presentation (Thanks to Dr Scott Wilson)

 To help you prepare your excursion risk assessment documentation, please download the Excursion Risk Management Plan Proforma